ydkb/ydkb.github.io/help/en/kb-mods/hhkb-ble.md

 The charging port and data port are both the small USB port on HHKB, not two large USB female ports.

-> [!ydda: It is recommended to use the PC's USB port or 5v charger to charge.]
+> [!ydda] It is recommended to use the PC's USB port or 5v charger to charge.
 > - improper charging(like more than 6v) may broke the charging IC.
 Using a high-power charger will not increase the charging speed as the default charging current is limited to about 450mA.

 The charging indicator is a red led below the left USB HUB port(if hardware version is more than v2.5, it is a blue led).
 You can see it from the back.
 It has three states: